Taking Omeprazole During Pregnancy – Is It Safe?

 Pregnancy is an exciting time for the mother-to-be.
 However, it is also a time when the mother-to-be needs to take great care to ensure that the unborn baby is safe and developing normally.
-One of the important things to keep in mind is the use of over-the-counter and prescription medication.
+One of the important things to keep in mind is the use of over-the-counter and prescription medications.
 Omeprazole is one such medication that is taken by pregnant women for heartburn and acidity.
+This article tells you all you need to know about how safe it is to take omeprazole during pregnancy.
+It also discusses whether omeprazole increases the risk of miscarriages, stillbirths, premature deliveries, and birth defects in the foetus.

 What Is Omeprazole?

-Omeprazole is both a prescription and over-the-counter medication that is taken by pregnant women for acidity, heartburn, stomach ulcers, gastroesophageal reflux disease (GERD).
+Omeprazole is both a prescription and over-the-counter medication that is taken by pregnant women for acidity, heartburn, stomach ulcers, and gastroesophageal reflux disease (GERD).
 Our stomach produces acid to digest food.
 Overproduction of this acid causes acidity and heartburn.
-Omeprazole is part of a group of drugs called proton-pump inhibitors (PPIs) that can reduce the production of stomach acid, thus reducing the symptoms of acidity, GERD, and stomach ulcers.
+Omeprazole is part of a group of drugs called proton-pump inhibitors (PPIs) that can reduce the production of stomach acid, thus reducing the symptoms of acidity, GERD, and stomach ulcers (1).

 Stomach ulcers are sores in the lining of our stomach caused by bacteria called Heliobacter pylori.
 Our stomach acids aggravate the pain in these ulcers.
 This is why omeprazole is prescribed for the treatment of stomach ulcers.
-GERD is a problem where the sphincter valve of the oesophagus relaxes, and over-production of the stomach acid causes reflux of the acid into the oesophagus, resulting in heartburn.
-Omeprazole is commonly prescribed to alleviate the symptoms of this condition.
+GERD is a problem where the sphincter valve of the oesophagus relaxes, and over-production of stomach acid causes reflux of the acid into the oesophagus, resulting in heartburn.
+Omeprazole is commonly prescribed to alleviate the symptoms of this condition (2).

-Omeprazole usually comes in the form of delayed-release capsules or powdered form that are to be mixed in water and taken.
+Omeprazole usually comes in the form of delayed-release capsules or powdered forms that are to be mixed in water and taken.
 It works by turning off the acid-producing proton pumps in the stomach, thereby reducing the quantity of acid made by our stomach.

 Is Omeprazole Safe in Pregnancy?

-If you are wondering whether you can take omeprazole while pregnant, the answer is yes, but only if the benefit of the drug significantly outweighs the risk to the foetus.
-Studies have shown that taking omeprazole does not cause any harm to the unborn baby.
-However, the effects of exposure to omeprazole on a child’s long-term health have not been well researched.
+However, the effects of exposure to omeprazole on a child’s long-term health still need to be researched on a broader scale.
 It is, therefore, vital to decide if the benefits of using omeprazole outweigh the possible risks to the foetus.

 It is also possible to reduce symptoms of acidity without using drugs.
 For example, the following can help reduce symptoms of acidity without taking medication – eating smaller meals more frequently, avoiding very spicy and oily food, regularly consuming yoghurt and buttermilk, and raising your pillow so that your head is raised when you lie down.